 3.2 Task Descriptions

 During the Semi-Finals/Finals Round: This task is mandatory for all teams to qualify for semi-finals and is required to be completed first during each scored run.
+Additional points may be earned for exiting through gates at the end of the run.

 Buoys are supplied from Taylor Made, www.taylormadeproducts.com.